Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ![Sampler GUI](https://bytebucket.org/pjtr/jmeter-websocket-samplers/raw/master/docs/request-response-sample.png)

 The request-response sampler, as well as the single-read and single-write samplers, support both text and binary frames.
+For binary frames, enter the payload in hexadecimal format, e.g. `0xca 0xfe` or `ba be`; JMeter variables can be used, but should resolve to hex format at runtime.
 Standard JMeter cannot display binary responses in the results viewers, but this plugin adds a binary view to the "View Results Tree" listener element (if the "Response data" tab stays empty, select "Binary" in the types dropdown).

 ![Binary response](https://bytebucket.org/pjtr/jmeter-websocket-samplers/raw/renderbinary/docs/binary-response.png)